Creative Care treats trauma and PTSD

 What are the risk factors for PTSD?

 PTSD doesn’t occur in everyone who goes through something traumatic.
-You’re more at risk of the mental health condition if:
+For example, you’re more at risk of the mental health condition if:

 - You lived through a traumatic, life-altering event